jpquast/protti/README.md

 name without parenthesis.

 In general functions with the prefix `qc_*` are used for quality control of your data.
-Functions starting with `fetch_*` allow you to retreive data from a database directly into your R session.
+Functions starting with `fetch_*` allow you to retrieve data from a database directly into your R session.
 When a function starts with `filter_*` it is meant to be used to filter your data prior to analysis.

-For more in detail workflow suggestions and function demonstrations you can have a look at the packages vignettes.
+For more in detail workflow suggestions and demonstrations of various functions, you can have a look at the package vignettes.
 These include:

 -   [Input Preparation
     Workflow](https://jpquast.github.io/protti/articles/input_preparation_workflow.html)